Dparlar33/atmosware-examination-intern-project/readme.md

-# General Talent Exam Simulation (Work In Progress)
+# General Talent Exam Simulation

 This project is a general talent exam simulation web application developed using the Java programming language.